top of page

 • Local Lost/Found Facebook groups

-• Pawboost.com - which you can also use to create flyers to post near where you found the dog
+• Pawboost - which you can also use to create flyers to post near where you found the dog

 Post flyers around the area and at business (with permission) where the dog was found.
 Be sure to include a photo of the animal.
 This is an important step as not everyone is on social media.

-If you will be keeping the dog in your care or with a trusted person while actively searching for the owner, please report the dog found with local county Animal Services.
-Below is a list of counties local to METTA Rescue Family
+If you will be keeping the dog in your care or with a trusted person while actively searching for the owner, the dog must be report as "found" with your local county Animal Services.

 bottom of page